Handling Tips for Ophthalmic Submissions

-- Place the specimen in a labeled, sealed, wide-mouthed plastic bottle with 10-20 volumes of fixative.
+- Place the specimen in a labeled, sealed, wide-mouthed plastic bottle (no glass containers, please) with 10-20 volumes of fixative.
 Wrap parafilm around the lid and place the bottle in a plastic bag with absorbent material (such as paper towels).
 Package in a cardboard box and ship by a carrier of your choice to:

 Iowa State University